 For example, when accessing a website on the Internet, a request is sent to the Internet for this site.
 When the request reaches your Gateway, the firewall identifies the request type and origin, such as HTTP and a specific computer in the local network.
 Unless your Gateway is configured to block requests of this type from this computer, the firewall allows this type of request to pass to the Internet.

-When the website is returned from the web server, the firewall associates the website with this session and allows it to pass; regardless HTTP access from the Internet to the local network is blocked or permitted.
+When the website is returned from the web server, the firewall associates the website with this session and allows it to pass;

 FIREWALL